SOCIAL E-GAME

 Background

 Just Transition aims to balance climate action with social justice.
 It recognises that while we must rapidly reduce emissions and adapt to climate impacts, the transition affects people differently, especially those who are already socially or economically disadvantaged.
-Just transition is following holistically ecological, social, economic and institutional principles.
+Just transition follows ecological, social, economic and institutional principles in a holistic way.

-This e‑game uses fictional, reality‑inspired but simplified scenarios.
+This e‑game uses simplified fictional scenarios inspired by real-life situations.
 Players make strategic choices that spark discussion.
-There are no right or wrong answers — but every decision changes the game’s outcome.
+There are no right or wrong answers – but every decision changes the game’s outcome.

 Role &